5.7. Visibility Check

 (1 row)

-On the other hand, in the SELECT command executed by txid 201, Tuple_1 is visible by Rule 8 and Tuple_2 is invisible by Rule 4.
+In contrast, in the SELECT command executed by txid 201, Tuple_1 is visible by Rule 8, and Tuple_2 is invisible by Rule 4.
 Therefore, this SELECT command returns ‘Jekyll’.

 • Rule8(Tuple_1): Status(t_xmin:199) = COMMITTED $\wedge$ Status(t_xmax:200) = IN_PROGRESS $\wedge$ t_xmax:200 $\ne$ current_txid:201 $\Rightarrow$ Visible